arairkar/getting-cleaning-data/README.md

 # All data in subsequent columns is the average floating point data
 # for each activity and subject  for each columnfrom the original data set.

-# The final summary data set is then written to a csv file named "tidydata.csv" with the fwrite command.
-The tidy.data.csv output file is included in this commit
+# The final summary data set is then written to a csv file named "tidydata.txt" with the fwrite command.
+The tidy.data.txt output file is included in this commit